Antonis-Papakostoulis/Data-analytics-projects/README.md

 ## Portofolio Projects

 ### Google Ads Analysis
-**Descreption:** This is a dataset that contains 4 Google Ads campaigns with various Adgroups over a period of two months.
+**Description:** This is a dataset that contains 4 Google Ads campaigns with various Adgroups over a period of two months.
 I was asked to do a data analysis on this dataset and find possible problematic areas and offer some solutions.
 This is a dashboard i made on Power BI for this particular dataset.
 ![Screenshot_2](https://user-images.githubusercontent.com/108819475/200173138-173268e4-9d85-4601-9773-38c3fb54eca0.png)
 You can find my full analysis on this [PDF](https://github.com/Antonis-Papakostoulis/Data-analytics-projects/files/9945936/Google.Ads.Analysis.-.Antonios.Papakostoulis.pdf)